-I recommend that you have a rough idea on the height and spacing of your panels before you go to the hardware store.
+I recommend that you do a rough sketch on some paper so that you have an idea on the height and spacing of your panels before you go to the hardware store.
 Then, once you get your lumber home, hold it up against the wall to judge what looks best in your space.

 We chose our measurements by combining two key factors: 1) what was the most visually appealing and 2) what minimized our wood waste.

-2. Remove the Baseboards
+2. Remove the baseboards on your wall.

-We decided to remove the baseboards for a more uniform and polished look, though I have seen photos of similar wall systems that used the existing baseboards.
+We decided to remove the baseboards for a more uniform and polished look, though I have seen photos of similar mudroom wall systems that used the existing baseboards.
 The top of our existing baseboards was more decorative and curved, which would have left a funny looking seam in between the base and the vertical boards so we removed them.

 To easily remove your baseboards, use a crow bar and pry them off.
 Sounds simple because it is.
 Don’t worry about any paint chipping because you will be repainting the wall anyway.